robecampbelljr/VWC-precourse/README.md

 7. Symbol: New data type as of ES6.
 Used as Object property key.
 Every Symbol is unique and cannot be modified or overwritten.

-Assigning a variable is to create a container in memory pertaining to one of these basic data structures (or complex data structure) that can but called or manipulated within a program.
+Assigning a variable is to create a container in memory pertaining to one of these basic data structures (or complex data structure) that can be called or manipulated within a program.
   In JavaScript there are two methods to assigning a variable:
   * _*var*_:  _*var*_'s are *function scoped* meaning the variable is [hoisted] to the top of the function.
 This allows access to the variable before it is defined.
   * _*let*_: _*let*_'s are *block scoped* meaning they are *NOT* [hoisted].
 Thus are only available within the block in which they were declared.